xclaeys/BemTool/README.md

 The BemTool library is under Lesser Gnu Public Licence (LGPL).

 #### Credits
-We acknowledge the support of the French National Reserahc Agency (ANR) under the grant ANR-15-CE23-0017-01, as well as support of the ECOS-Sud Chili program under grant ref.
+We acknowledge the support of the French National Research Agency (ANR) under the grant ANR-15-CE23-0017-01, as well as support of the ECOS-Sud Chili program under grant ref.
 C15E07.

 ![Image](https://github.com/xclaeys/BemTool/blob/master/doc/Logo-anr.png?raw=true)